m3db/m3/site/content/operational_guide/namespace_configuration.md

 Options related to downsampling data

 ###### _all_
-Whether to send data points to this namespace.
-If false, the coordinator will not auto-aggregate incoming data points and data points must be sent the namespace via rules.
+Whether to send datapoints to this namespace.
+If false, the coordinator will not auto-aggregate incoming datapoints and datapoints must be sent the namespace via rules.
 Defaults to true.